mebjas/html5-qrcode/README.md

 ```

 ### Easy Mode - With end to end scanner user interface
-`Html5QrcodeScanner` lets you implement end to end scanner with few lines of
-code with the default user interface which allows scanning using the camera or
-selecting an image from the file system.
+`Html5QrcodeScanner` lets you implement an end to end scanner with few lines of code with the default user interface which allows scanning using the camera or selecting an image from the file system.

 You can setup the scanner as follows:
 ```js